On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Introduction

 \subsection{Contributions}

-The main contributions of this paper are threefold: A first contribution is a statistical interpretation for the optimization of damping in \cite{Liu21}.
+The main contributions of this paper are threefold.
+In particular, the first two contributions were presented in \cite{Takeuchi222}.

+A first contribution is a statistical interpretation for the optimization of damping in \cite{Liu21}.
 This paper derives the optimized damping in terms of a sufficient statistic, without using state evolution recursions, while it was obtained via an optimization problem for state evolution recursions~\cite{Liu21}.
 This statistical interpretation is a key technical tool to prove the convergence of Bayes-optimal LM-OAMP rigorously.

-A second contribution is a derivation of state evolution recursions for LM-OAMP (Theorems~\ref{THEOREM_GAUSSIANITY} and \ref{THEOREM_SE}) and a rigorous convergence analysis for Bayes-optimal LM-OAMP (Theorem~\ref{THEOREM_SE_BAYES}), as well as an exact reduction of Bayes-optimal LM-OAMP to conventional Bayes-optimal OAMP~\cite{Ma17}.
-These results provide a rigorous proof for the convergence of conventional Bayes-optimal OAMP.
+A second contribution is a derivation of state evolution recursions for LM-OAMP (Theorems~\ref{THEOREM_GAUSSIANITY} and \ref{THEOREM_SE}) and a rigorous convergence analysis of state evolution recursions for Bayes-optimal LM-OAMP (Theorem~\ref{THEOREM_SE_BAYES}), as well as an exact reduction of Bayes-optimal LM-OAMP to conventional Bayes-optimal OAMP~\cite{Ma17}.
+These results provide a rigorous proof for the convergence of conventional Bayes-optimal OAMP in the large system limit.

 The last contribution is a negative aspect of LM-OAMP.
 Numerical simulations show that LM-OAMP requires larger systems than conventional OAMP for state evolution to provide a good approximation for finite-sized systems.
 As a result, damped LM-OAMP is slightly inferior to OAMP with heuristic damping for small-to-moderate system sizes while it is consistent with state evolution for large systems.
 This observation explains why MAMP with the optimized LM damping~\cite{Liu21} needs large systems to realize good convergence properties.